“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AA: Or the story of the universe, which – allegedly – started from the Big Bang.

 Right, very good example.
 The chances of success of the ‘community’ commissioned by Biden would be neither better nor worse if he had charged them with finding out everything about the origin of the universe in 90 days.
 Maybe the Chinese are responsible!
-Or about the origins of rap music – there are also multiple, conflicting accounts here.
+Or about the origins of life or of rap music – there are also multiple, conflicting accounts here.

 AA: Maybe the rap music formula escaped from a lab, too?